apriltuesday/metro-faces/README.md

 * sort each line by time
 * visualization: force-directed layout with custom gravity (x-axis based on time, y-axis for separation of lines) and collision detection (so nodes don't overlap)
-* hacky things: wrong timestamps are modified to the latest valid timestamp in each line;
-  lines are organized vertically roughly so that lines sharing photos are nearby
+* hacky things: lines are organized vertically roughly so that lines sharing photos are nearby

 #### Social Graph
 * approximation of social graph induced from photos